-Mount Tilton is a high mountain peak at an elevation of 3.798m (12,460ft) above the sea level, located in Gunnison County, Colorado, in USA.
+Mount Tilton is a high mountain peak at an elevation of 3.777m (12,391ft) above the sea level, located in Gunnison County, in the U.S. state of Colorado.
 It’s one of the highest mountain roads of Colorado.